Support & Treatment

 Feelings of Sadness or Depression?

-Many of us feel sad about the ways in which this pandemic is impacting our lives.
+Many of us feel sad about the ways in which crises can impact our lives.
 We grieve for the loss of normalcy and social connection.
-Our hearts ache when we think about the pain that the virus is causing us and the people we care about.
-So, it is normal for us to experience some moments of sadness or depressed mood during this pandemic.
+So, it is normal for us to experience some moments of sadness or depressed mood during time of stress.

 When these experiences last for long periods of time and impact your ability to meet your daily responsibilities to work or family, this can be a sign of a more serious mood disorder (e.g. depression).